The High Holy Days are a time for repentance, prayer and charity (teshuvah, t’filah, and tzedakah).

 What are the options for my children in grades K – 6?

-Our Rosh HaShanah Family Service has been a huge success!
+Our Rosh HaShanah Family Service has been a huge success, so much so that we have added a Yom Kippur Family Service as well.
 We strongly encourage you to bring your child or grandchild, nieces and nephews.
-They need not be Temple members or have High Holy Day tickets.
 The purpose of this service is to enable children and adults to worship together.
 The service on Rosh HaShanah day, and lasts approximately an hour and a quarter.

 On the first day of Rosh HaShanah and on Yom Kippur morning, we have Junior Congregation for children only.
-Contact Barbara at email@example.com to register.
+Contact Joan at email@example.com to register.